Digital-Vault/GroceryApp/README.md

 - [ ] Sort by expiry dates
 - [ ] Add removal functionality for both grocery_list and fridge_list
 - [ ] Add tooltips to the app
+- [ ] Refactor login page, change UI and add a loading bar

 ## Iteration 2 Tasks